-The Fuel Tracker Account (see Note 5 of the Notes to Interim Financial Statements) is comprised of total diesel fuel and lube oil costs to be recovered from consumers.
+The Fuel Tracker Account (see note 5 of the financial statements) is comprised of total diesel fuel and lube oil costs to be recovered from consumers.

 Other generation expenses for the First Quarter 2011 totalled \$0.7 million which were comparable to \$0.8 million for the First Quarter 2010.